ievamisk/sample-site/README.md

 * Tested and works on newest browsers (Chrome, Firefox, IE)

 ## Launching
+* Open project folder
-* First go to sample-site directory
+* Go to sample-site directory (cd sample-site)
 * Run npm install to install Angular
 * Run ng serve -o
 * Now you can see my page :)